Baseline-JS/core/README.md

 # Baseline Core

-The Baseline Core is a fullstack serverless framework designed to help teams deliver value quickly, frequently, and consistently, while also ensuring safety throughout the entire process.
+Baseline Core is a open source fullstack serverless framework designed to help teams deliver value quickly, frequently, and consistently, while also ensuring safety throughout the entire process.
 Our framework utilizes a combination of modern technologies, architectures, software delivery practices, and operational processes to help teams build and deploy applications with ease.

 # Getting Started